wilmixjemin8/CWEB/README.md

 # CWEB
-CWEB  :  CWEB  stands  for  cloud  web  technologies  with WALLET.
+CWEB  :  CWEB  stands  for   Remote web application with WALLET.

+CWEB  is   a   Section   like JDollar  Section.

+CWEB  is   used  for  Dotnet  and  C/C++ with  Remote-web-application.

-CWEB Technologies consists  of 10 technologies and   WEB1.0, WEB3.0,WEB 5.0  is invented   by  wilmix  jemin  j.
+CWEB P.Ls consists  of 10 Programming Langauages and   WEB1.0, WEB3.0,WEB 5.0  is invented   by  wilmix  jemin  j.

 CWEB Section contains